heetermaria/about/README.md

 ### My best work

 *While at The Information*
-* Broke news that Arctic Wolf, the cybersecurity startup valued at $4.3 billion, was in talks to raise $300 million in convertible debt.
+* Broke news that Arctic Wolf, the cybersecurity startup valued at $4.3 billion, was in talks with Morgan Stanley and Owl Rock Capital to raise $300 million in convertible debt.
 * Broke news that KKR, the private equity giant with more than $470 billion in AUM, was in talks to buy a venture lender and with headhunters to hire its own team.
 * Broke news that Blackstone would earmark $2 billion for tech lending.
 * Broke news that ServiceTitan's chief financial officer would step down.
 The software startup was last valued at $9.5 billion and has filed confidentially for an initial public offering.